-- Combination of factors which are impairing and/or arresting sound growth - Stable or decreasing population based upon the last two decennial census - Insanitary and Unsafe Conditions - Dangerous conditions to life or property due to fire or other causes - Defective/Inadequate street layouts - Tax or special assessment delinquency exceeding fair value of the land. - Defective or unusual condition of title, - Unemployment in the designated area is at least 120% of the state or national average. - The per capita income of the area is lower than the average per capita income of the city or village in which the area is designated.
+- The average age of the residential or commercial units in the area is at least forty years - Faulty Lot Layout - Improper Subdivision or Obsolete Platting - Combination of factors which are impairing and/or arresting sound growth - Insanitary and Unsafe Conditions - Defective/Inadequate street layouts - Tax or special assessment delinquency exceeding fair value of the land. - Defective or unusual condition of title, - Unemployment in the designated area is at least 120% of the state or national average. - The per capita income of the area is lower than the average per capita income of the city or village in which the area is designated.

-These issues were either not present or were limited enough as to have little impact on the overall condition of the study area
+These issues were either not present or were limited enough as to have little impact on the overall condition of the study area.